 Conversion of the basement into the War Rooms began in June 1938 and became operation 27th of August the following year – literally days before Britain’s declaration of war on Germany on September 3rd, 1939.

-This is where Winston Churchill directed many battles and attended hundreds of meetings to ensure victory during WWII.
+This underground nerve centre is where Winston Churchill directed many battles and attended hundreds of meetings to ensure victory during WWII.

-As a result of efforts by Margaret Thatcher, the Churchill War Rooms were eventually opened to the public in 1984.
+As a result of efforts by Margaret Thatcher and the British government, the Churchill War Rooms were eventually opened to the public in 1984.

-When you purchase tickets online, you are asked to choose a time slot to arrive.
+When you purchase tickets online, you are asked to choose a time slot to arrive at.
 Once inside you can stay as long as you like.

 Learn more about this option in our section about how to save money on tickets.